Boulders Beach

 .
 Penguins feed mostly on fish, they are about 60cm tall and weigh about 3 kilos.
 Penguins can dive to 130 metres deep and move at speeds up to 20 km per hour.
 They can hold their breath for over 2 minutes.
 Penguins have a lifespan of about 10 years.

-The water at the boulders beaches is considerably warmer than elsewhere on the coast because of the boulders, which shelter the space and catch the sun.
+The water at the boulders beach is considerably warmer than elsewhere on the coast because of the boulders, which shelter the space and catch the sun.
 The rocks are estimated to be around 540 million years old.
 Because of these boulders, the beach is safe for swimming and paddling.

 There is a charge to enter the protected area.
 Pensioners’ rates apply.